Overview

 - The date when you became an insider.

-If you're determined to be an insider, there will be certain measures taken with your account.
-Examples of these measures include:
+If you are an insider, there will be certain precautions will be taken with your account, including:

-- Being subject to a higher level of ongoing screening.
+- Enhanced monitoring: Being subject to a higher level of ongoing screening.

 Comments